 Redgrave and Lopham Fen NNR is an extensive area of spring-fed valley fen in the headwaters of the River Waveney on the Suffolk/Norfolk border.
 It is the largest fen in lowland England.
 The reserve has a range of distinct habitats including the internationally important saw sedge beds and purple-moor grasslands.
 It is also home to one of only two British populations of the fen raft spider

-County: Norfolk & Suffolk
+Where: Norfolk and Suffolk

-Main habitats: Peatland
+Main habitat: Peatland

 Redgrave and Lopham Fen NNR is owned and managed by the Suffolk Wildlife Trust.
-For more information about the reserve see the Suffolk Wildlife Trust website or telephone 01379 687618.

 For full information about the NNR, its wildlife and how to visit can be found on the Suffolk Wildlife Trust website.

 Tel: 01379 687618